siddhantphy/qsurface/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4247617.svg)](https://doi.org/10.5281/zenodo.4247617)
 [![Unitary Fund](https://img.shields.io/badge/Supported%20By-UNITARY%20FUND-brightgreen.svg?style=flat-the-badge)](http://unitary.fund)

-Qsurface is a simulation package for the surface code, and is designed to modularize 3 aspects of a surface code simulation.
+Qsurface is a simulation package for the surface code, and is designed to modularize 4 aspects of a surface code simulation.

-1. The surface code
+1. The surface code and variety of architectures inspired from the surface code
-2. The error model
+2. The error models and protocols for exploring the variety of architectures (using the superoperator approach)
-3. The used decoder
+3. The used decoders
+4. Obtaining statistical data and quantities of interest, such as the code threshold for Quantum Error Correction

 New types of surface codes, error modules and decoders can be added to Qsurface by using the included templates for each of the three core module categories.